navadon/269103-2565-2-mid/README.md

 **Answer:** ...

+The detail of file when we type "ls -l" will include 4 parts that we need to concern.
+Three of these are the PERMISSION.
+The permission is the group of charaters that show us what the accessbility we have in the file/directory.
+Nine characters seperates to three for each owner--User owner, Group owner and others in respectively.
+In each three characters, there are 3 alphabet which are "r" "w" and "x". r means owner can read/copy/list. w means owner can write/edit/added/removed. x means owner can execute the file/get into the directory.
+It is important because we have to check the permission before we do something with the file.
+Without having permission, the user can not do what they want with the file.

 3. After one and a half years as an ISNE student, make some recommendations to prospective ISNE students.
 (Your answer must be at least 50 words long)

 **Answer:** ...